 Both brands operate to five-year model cycles, and they usually give their vehicles a mid-career facelift in the middle of these cycles.

-Hyundai is the dominant partner in the joint operation, which means that with any vehicles that are the same but different - as in the Hyundai ix35/Kia Sportage, Hyundai i45/Kia Optima, or Hyundai i20/Kia Rio - the Hyundai will always be launched before the equivalent Kia.
+Hyundai is the dominant partner in the joint operation, which means that any vehicles that are the same but different - as in the Hyundai ix35/Kia Sportage, Hyundai i45/Kia Optima, or Hyundai i20/Kia Rio - will always see the Hyundai launched before the equivalent Kia.
 This explains why at a time when Hyundai New Zealand is busy preparing for a planned January national launch of a brand-new Santa Fe SUV, Kia New Zealand has only just received a facelifted version of its equivalent, the Sorento R.